• Facebook

 This earthquake cake feeds a crowd, which means it’s perfect for potlucks, birthday parties and other special occasions.
 No one will ever guess that this cake starts with a box of mix, they’ll think you made the whole thing from scratch!

-A slice of earthquake cake.
+A slice of earthquake cake on a plate.

 More decadent desserts